-- A minimum 3.4 cumulative GPA and completion of at least 24 CUs are necessary to pursue an independent study.
-Exceptions are considered via petition on a case-by-case basis. - Independent study courses may not be taken pass/fail. - Only one independent study project can be completed in a semester. - Students can take no more than two independent study projects within Wharton and no more than two in non-Wharton departments.
+- A minimum 3.4 cumulative GPA and completion of at least 24 CUs are necessary to pursue an independent study. - Independent study courses may not be taken pass/fail. - Only one independent study project can be completed in a semester. - Students can take no more than two independent study projects within Wharton and no more than two in non-Wharton departments.